 Dresden and the Allied Strategic Bombing Offensive

 In February 1945, bombers from the British RAF and the USAAF descended upon the German city of Dresden unleashing several thousand tons of incendiary bombs upon the unsuspecting population below.
 In total, anywhere from twenty-five to forty thousand residents perished in the ensuing firestorm that swept the city.
 What did the Allies hope to accomplish with the bombing of Dresden?
 Did Dresden play a pivotal role in the German war effort, thus, justifying the indiscriminate bombing of civilians?
 More specifically, did Dresden possess viable military targets for the Allied bombers?
 Why were there no precautions taken to alleviate civilian casualties during the raid?
 Finally, and perhaps most importantly, what do historians have to say about the bombing raid?
 Can this attack be considered a war crime on behalf of the Allies?
+If so, what implications does this sort of label provoke?

 Initial Policies of Allied Strategic Bombing